nerdevops/ansible_training/README.md

 ```console
 > ansible all -m gather_facts --limit node-1
 ```
+> This module is automatically called by playbooks to gather useful variables about remote hosts that can be used in playbooks.

 7. ansible adhoc commands
 > An Ansible ad hoc command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.
 "Privilege permitions for exec commands on target machines.